 Location Hanover Airport: This unit is located conveniently near Hanover Airport.
 From Hanover Airport the distance to the unit at Hamburger Straße 72, 38112 Braunschweig is about 69 km (43.1 miles), approximately a 42 minutes drive by car.
 In addition, there are good public transportation options available for Braunschweig, in case you don't want to rent a car.
 At the top of this page is also a map with the exact location of the object.

-Rate Summary: starting prices from USD $211-$331 for 5 persons.
+Rate Summary: starting prices from USD $214-$299 for 5 persons.